-EA Objective: The overall objective of the proposed Enabling Activities (EA) is to review and update the National Implementation Plan (NIP), and have it endorsed and submitted by the government to the Conference of the Parties of the Stockholm Convention (COP).
+EA Objective: The overall objective of the proposed Enabling Activities (EA) is to update and review the National Implementation Plan (NIP), and have it endorsed and submitted by the Government to the Stockholm Convention Conference of Parties (COP).
 Participating stakeholders will be able to manage the additional POPs with newly developed technical skills, expertise and awareness.

-EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Co-financing (\$) 1.
-Coordination mechanism and awareness raising TA Coordination mechanism in place with stakeholders aware of the risk of new POPs 1.1.Project coordination mechanism re- established and working groups formed and contracted (co- financing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications.
-4,000 20,000 2.Inventories of new POPs and NIP review TA Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders 2.1.Inventories of initial 12 POPs updated and validated by stakeholders; 2.2.Inventories of new POPs conducted and validated by stakeholders.
-106,300 140,500 3.
-National capacities TA Identification of national capacities 3.1.National regulatory and 35,300 44,000
+EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount Confirmed Co-financing

+1.0 11 11 TD 4 11.5 (\$) (\$)

+1. Coordination TA Coordination 1.1.
+Project 4,000 12,000

+mechanism and mechanism in coordination

+awareness place with mechanism re-

+raising stakeholders established and

+aware of the risk working groups

+of new POPs formed and

+contracted (co-

+financing and

+project

+management costs

+(PMC);

+1.2.
+Stakeholders

+and public

+informed,

+consulted and

+aware of new POPs

+risks and policy

+implications.

+2.Inventories of TA Validation of 2.1.
+Inventories of 112,900 134,000

+new POPs and inventories of new initial 12 POPs

+NIP review POPs (and updated and

+updating of initial validated by

+12 POPs) by stakeholders;

+relevant 2.2.
+Inventories of

+stakeholders new POPs

+conducted and

+validated by

+stakeholders.

-1 Project ID number will be assigned by GEFSEC.
+Project ID number will be assigned by GEFSEC.

+Table 12 Table 1 T = 0 = 0 = 0

+3. National TA Identification of 3.1.
+National 25,500 40,000

+capacities national capacities regulatory and

+assessment and for new POPs policy framework

-assessment and priority setting for management of new POPs for new POPs management and priority setting of new POPs risk reduction options policy framework and institutional capacities to manage new POPs assessed; 3.2.
-Prioritization of new POPs risk reduction options based on criteria,
+priority setting management and and institutional

+for management priority setting of capacities to

+of new POPs new POPs risk manage new POPs

+reduction options assessed;

+3.2.
+Prioritization

+of new POPs risk

+reduction options

+based on criteria,

 cost and benefit

+and inventory

-and inventory results completed.
+results completed.

-4. NIP formulation, endorsement and submission TA Government endorsement and submission of updated NIP to the Conference of the Parties to the SC 4.1.Updated and reviewed NIP drafted; 4.2.NIP endorsed by the Government and submitted to the Conference of Parties to the SC 16,600 25,500
+4. NIP TA Government 4.1.
+Updated and 16,600 19,000

+formulation, endorsement and reviewed NIP

+endorsement and submission of drafted;

+submission updated NIP to 4.2.NIP endorsed

+the SC by the

+Conference of Government and

+Parties submitted to the SC

+Conference of

+Parties.

+5. Impact TA Periodic 5.1.
+Periodic 10,000 10,000

+evaluation and Monitoring and monitoring reports; ,

+monitoring terminal 5.2.
+Terminal

+evaluation of evaluation report.

+project .

+implementation

 (select)

-5. Monitoring and evaluation TA Periodic Monitoring and terminal evaluation of project implementation 5.1.
-Periodic monitoring reports 5.2.
-Terminal evaluation report 10,000 10,000

-Subtotal • • • 172,200 240,000
+Subtotal 169,000 215,000

-EA Management Cost 2 17,220 20,000
+EA Management (Cost 2 16,000 20,000

-Total EA Cost 189420 260000
+Total EA Cost 185,000 235,000